johntrogan/defender-docs/defender-endpoint/microsoft-defender-antivirus-using-powershell.md

 To use these cmdlets:

-> 1\.
-Open an elevated instance of PowerShell (choose to Run as administrator).
+1. Open an elevated instance of PowerShell (choose to Run as administrator).
->
-> 2\.
-Enter the command listed in this guide and press Enter.
+1. Enter the command listed in this guide and press **Enter**.

 You can check the status of all settings before you begin, or during your evaluation, by using the [Get-MpPreference PowerShell cmdlet](/powershell/module/defender/get-mppreference?view=windowsserver2022-ps&preserve-view=true).